Golden Age of Philippine cinema

-The Golden Age of Philippine cinema, (Note: Film critics Andrea Bandhauer and Michelle Royer (2015) referred the first Golden Age of Philippine cinema as the "studio era of Philippine cinema", dating the period from 1950s through the early 1960s while Paulo Chua of Esquire magazine referred this era as the "classic Philippine cinema".) in film criticism, is an era in the cinema of the Philippines that developed after the outbreak of World War II in late 1940s, until the decline of the studio system in early 1960s.
+The Golden Age of Philippine cinema, (Note: Film critics Andrea Bandhauer and Michelle Royer (2015) referred the first Golden Age of Philippine cinema as the "studio era of Philippine cinema", dating the period from the 1950s through the early 1960s while Paulo Chua of Esquire magazine referred this era as the "classic Philippine cinema".) in film criticism, is an era in the cinema of the Philippines that developed after the outbreak of World War II in the late 1940s, until the decline of the studio system in the early 1960s.
 It is a period of artistic breakthrough, international recognitions, establishment of the first award-giving bodies, high annual film production, and a floushing local film industry that made the Philippines the film capital of Asia.

 Filmmakers during this era explored themes of nationalism, post-war struggles, cultural identity, and heroism.
 Films such as Gerardo de Leon's Sisa tackled social injustices and women oppression during the colonial era, Lamberto Avellana's Huk sa Bagong Pamumuhay brought social realism to mainstream cinema, and Juan Tamad Goes to Congress, directed by Manuel Conde, introduced satire as an effective genre in addressing social issues.

 Films during this period also began receiving international acclaim, with Manuel Conde's Genghis Khan credited as the first Asian film to be screened at the Venice Film Festival, introducing Philippine cinema to the world.
 Kandelerong Pilak, directed by Lamberto Avellana, was the first Filipino film shown at the Cannes Film Festival.
 Gregorio Fernandez took home both Best Picture and Director at the Asian Film Festival for his work in Higit sa Lahat.
 Other notable films from this period include Ang Sawa sa Lumang Simboryo (1952), Ang Asawa kong Amerikana (1953), Ifugao (1954), Sanda Wong (1955), Anak Dalita (1956), Badjao (1957), and Biyaya ng Lupa (1959).

 Film critics and journalists have regarded several actors from this period as one of the greatest in Philippine film history, including Gloria Romero, Eddie Garcia, Dolphy, Charito Solis, Lolita Rodriguez, Nida Blanca, Rosa Rosal, and Rita Gomez.
 (Note: Other notable actors that debuted in this period (late 1950s) but only started receiving both critical and commercial success in the 1960s onwards include (but not limited to) Fernando Poe Jr., Susan Roces, Amalia Fuentes, Barbara Perez etc.) Other actors who earned international acclaim during this period were Lilia Dizon, Rogelio de la Rosa, Romeo Vasquez, and Rebecca del Rio.